 Hannah.
-You don't deserve to be, you bad, bad boy, for you behaved very shabbily to poor old Stephen Trusty's daughter.
-For I loved you all the while dear; and it made me dreadfully unhappy to hear of all your goings-on, you bad, bad boy!
+You don't deserve to be, you bad, bad boy, (She crosses DS of him and walks towards 8, stopping at 1.
+Roderic stays near table) for you behaved very shabbily to poor old Stephen Trusty's daughter.
+For I loved you all the while dear; (She turns back to face him) and it made me dreadfully unhappy to hear of all your goings-on, you bad, bad boy!